 Tender Price Index (TPI) is used to track the historical trends in the movement of tender price level of construction contracts let out during the respective periods.
-In addition to reflecting the changes in material and labour costs, TPI also takes into account the elements of competition in the market place and the risk and profit factored in the Contractors' bids.
-Besides being use to establish historical cost trends, TPI also serve as a useful tool to provide an indication of future cost trends
+In addition to reflecting the changes in material elements of competition in the market place and the risk and profit factored in the Contractors' bids.
+Besides being use to establish historical cost trends, TPI also serve as a useful tool to provide an indication of future cost trends.